-But you still probably don’t need to have all the toys out at once!
+But you still probably don’t need to have all the remaining toys out at once!
 Get a few big plastic storage bins, preferably clear ones, and sort toys into the bins.

 Step 3: Pull out one set of toys from a storage tub for play!

 You’ll only pull out a small fraction of your toys for play at one time.
-You’ll arrange these attractively.
+Arrange these remaining toys attractively.
 Check out all the open space left and be proud of yourself!

-That’s not to say that you’ll never have a mess again; it just means that it’ll be a lot easier to clean up with toys get all over the house.
+That’s not to say that you’ll never have a mess again (let’s be real); it just means that it’ll be a lot easier to clean up.
+Make sure to get your kids involved in the cleaning process.

 While it’s nice to have toys set up in a strew whenever possible (keep reading for more info), sometimes you just need to do a quick clean-up.
 Get a few nice baskets to hold toys so you and the kids can whisk them away really quickly when the need arises.
 I love these because they come in several simple, neutral colors and are really pretty!

 Step 4: Set up the remaining toys

-While you don’t want a lot of toy storage out (that’s how you start getting clutter, it is nice to have a simple shelf.
+While you don’t want a lot of toy storage available in the play area (that’s how you start getting clutter), it is nice to have a simple shelf.
 You want something that is child-level, so your kids can use the top of the shelf for play while they’re standing up.

 I really like this one for a few reasons.
 It’s the right height for little ones to set up play on the top, plus you can put a few bins in it (if you want to).
 So that way you have somewhere to put that basket after you do a quick toy sweep!